 we must first set our hearts right.”

 - One of your family members is diagnosed with severe psychosis or bipolar disorder.
-Family counselling aims to align the support and understanding of all members to help the patient and channelize his/her energies for positive change.
+Family counselling aims to align the support and understanding of all members to help the patient and channel his/her energies for positive change.
 This goal has to be met with the least disruption to the work-life balance of other family members and gaining maximum support at the same time.

-- With the generational gap in communication where the couple became parents too late in life or are conservative or grandparents live together in a joint family or grandparents raising children.
+- With the generational communication gap where the couple became parents too late in life or are conservative or grandparents live together in a joint family or grandparents raising children.
 The goal is to thaw the frozen communication and make both or all generations involved understand and respect the person’s boundaries and limitations in front of them.

-- Families that do not fit in the “normal family” brackets of the society, such as live-in couples and their children, same-sex couples with adopted children, single parents raising a child, etc. have to face many coping problems, societal exclusions, and biases.
+- Families that do not fit in the “normal family” brackets of society, such as live-in couples and their children, same-sex couples with adopted children, and single parents raising a child, etc. have to face many coping problems, societal exclusions, and biases.
 Family counselling aims to help the members understand that they are different in the family’s external structure and not as human beings and help them learn how to deal with bullies and hostile societal attitudes.

 - Families, where the sound comes from different racial, ethnic, religious, cultural, linguistic, or other backgrounds, have difficulty adjusting to the needs and expectations.
 Here, the goal of family counselling is to help the family, especially the new member, understand each other, accept and respect diversity, and develop healthy relationships.